kiran-machhewar/sf-github-ci/README.md

       <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">
     </a>
   - **Now once the application is installed configure below environment/config variables in your created heroku application.**
-    A. Logon to your heroku account where application is installed.
+    1. Logon to your heroku account where application is installed.
-    B. Navigate to your application and click on settings.
+    2. Navigate to your application and click on settings.
 There you should be able to "Reveal Config Vars" button click on it and configure below variables.
-      a.
-ORG_TYPE : Allowed values are Production or Sandbox
+      *ORG_TYPE : Allowed values are Production or Sandbox
-      a.
-SF_USERNAME : Value would be the org where you want to deploy code.
+      *SF_USERNAME : Value would be the org where you want to deploy code.
-      b.
-SF_PASSWORD : Password of the org.
+      *SF_PASSWORD : Password of the org.
-      c.
-GMAIL_USERNAME : GMAIL username from where the notifications mails would be initiated.
+      *GMAIL_USERNAME : GMAIL username from where the notifications mails would be initiated.
 Please make sure not to give any .gmail suffix.
-      d.
-GMAIL_PASSWORD : Password for gmail account.
+      *GMAIL_PASSWORD : Password for gmail account.
-      e.
-SF_ADMIN_EMAIL_ADDRESS : Email address of the admin of salesforce org whom deployment notification would be sent.
+      *SF_ADMIN_EMAIL_ADDRESS : Email address of the admin of salesforce org whom deployment notification would be sent.
-      f.
-SOURCE_CODE_DOWNLOAD_PATH : URL which has been catpured in step 1.
+      *SOURCE_CODE_DOWNLOAD_PATH : URL which has been catpured in step 1.
   - **Configure github webhooks:**
-    a.
-Go to the settings of your github repository.
+    1. Go to the settings of your github repository.
-    b.
-Click on Webhooks & Services.
+    2. Click on Webhooks & Services.
-    c.
-Update the push address as <your-heroku-app-main-address>/GitHubWebhookListener
+    3. Update the push address as <your-heroku-app-main-address>/GitHubWebhookListener
       eg. https://sf-github-ci.herokuapp.com/GitHubWebhookListener
-    d.
-Update the setting to only listen for "Just the push event".
+    4. Update the setting to only listen for "Just the push event".

 ```
 Note : Because of GMAIL strict security you might not get email notification so in order to get emails you need to lessen the security below performing below two steps